 Elder financial abuse is a growing problem in the United States.
 According to a report from the National Center on Elder Abuse, one in nine seniors has experienced some form of elder financial abuse.
 And that number is expected to rise as the population ages.

-There are many reasons why older adults may be targeted for financial abuse.
+Numerous factors can make older adults vulnerable to financial abuse, which can result in them becoming a target.
 They may have cognitive impairments that make them more vulnerable to scams.
 They may also be isolated or have limited social support, making them easy targets for predators.

 Whatever the reason, elder financial abuse is a serious problem with potentially devastating consequences.
-Seniors who are victimized often lose their life savings, which can leave them destitute and dependent on others for support.
+Victimized seniors often lose their life savings, leaving them destitute and dependent on others for support.
 They may also suffer physical and emotional harm as a result of the abuse.

 If you suspect that an older adult in your life is being financially abused, there are steps you can take to help.
 First, talk to the person about your concerns and offer your support.
 You can also contact Adult Protective Services or the police if you believe a crime has been committed.
 And finally, encourage the person to seek professional help to deal with the aftermath of the abuse.